vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 |----|
 |[Source: https://axelarscan.io/transfers]|

 When analyzing the daily transfer and volume statistics of the Axelar Network from January 15, 2022, to February 28, 2023, the impact of Terra Luna becomes quite apparent.
 The statistics show that the daily transfer and volume on Axelar experienced a sharp spike caused by the [Terra UST collapse](https://www.coindesk.com/learn/the-fall-of-terra-a-timeline-of-the-meteoric-rise-and-crash-of-ust-and-luna/), showing significant cross-chain activity during the crisis.
-Desite the setback this event posed to the overall crypto market, Axelar has demonstrated resilience and stable growth in terms of daily transfers.
+Despite the setback this event posed to the overall crypto market, Axelar has demonstrated resilience and stable growth in terms of daily transfers.
 This growth is particularly noteworthy considering the timing of the market cycle and is a positive sign for the network's future growth and adoption.

 Statistics on [General Message Passing](https://axelarscan.io/gmp/stats?fromTime=1679309728011) show that after May 2022 (i.e. after the collapse of Luna Terra), the top chain pairs on the Axelar Network are mainly between Polygon, Moonbeam, and Ethereum.
 While Polygon is the most popular, there is a diverse range of destination contracts on the network.
 The most popular destinations are Polygon, BNB Chain, and Moonbeam, accounting for 21.64%, 16.37%, and 14.04% of the total messages, respectively.
 These statistics suggest the diversity and versatility of the Axelar Network, with users utilizing a range of chains and contracts for their cross-chain transfers.
 It will be interesting to track any shifts in the distribution of messages and destination contracts in the future.